 The economy and COVID-19: where to from here?

-By David Dickens, Ed Paton and Michael Henderson
+By David Dickens and Ed Paton

 As we move beyond the initial shock of the COVID-19 pandemic, the end of the financial year is a time to pause and review where things currently stand and what we think lies ahead.